Member of the Executive Board, Bertelsmann Stiftung

-Dr. Jörg Dräger, born in 1968, studied Physics and Economics at the University of Hamburg, Germany.
-He then went on to receive a Master of Science (M.Sc.) and a Doctor of Philosophy (Ph.D.) in Theoretical Physics from Cornell University, New York, before returning to Germany in 1996 to work for the German management consulting firm Roland Berger.
+Dr. Jörg Dräger, born in 1968, received his M.Sc. and Ph.D. in Theoretical Physics from Cornell University, New York, before returning to Germany in 1996 to work for the German management consulting firm Roland Berger.
 In 1998, he became CEO of the Northern Institute of Technology, an internationally oriented, private institution of higher education.

-In 2008, Dr. Dräger joined the Bertelsmann Stiftung as a member of its Executive Board.
-He is responsible for the foundation’s education and integration programs, serves as CEO of the Centre for Higher Education Development (CHE) and mentors young entrepreneurs in the non-profit Founders Foundation, a Bertelsmann Stiftung initiative.
-In addition to this, he teaches Public Management at the Hertie School of Governance.
+In 2008 Dräger joined the Bertelsmann Stiftung as a member of its Executive Board.
+He was responsible for the foundation’s education, integration and digital programs, served as CEO of the Centre for Higher Education Development and mentored young entrepreneurs in the Bertelsmann Stiftung’s Founders Foundation.

 In 2022 Dräger will start as Executive Director of the Board of Trustees of the Swiss Kühne Stiftung.